awslabs/graphstorm/docs/source/advanced/own-models.rst

 Use Your Own Models
 ======================
-The GraphStorm Framework (GSF) has built in two basic GNN models, i.e., the RGCN and the RGAT model, for heterogenous graphs.
-If you want to further explore different GNN models and leverage the GraphStorm's easy-of-use and scalability power, you can modify your own GNN models according to the GraphStorm's customer model APIs.
+Currently GraphStorm has two built-in GNN models, i.e., the RGCN and the RGAT model, for heterogenous graphs.
+If users want to further explore different GNN models and leverage the GraphStorm's easy-of-use and scalability power, you can modify your own GNN models according to the GraphStorm's customer model APIs.
+This tutorial will explain in details about how to do this.

-.. note:: GraphStorm has an `examples <https://github.com/awslabs/graphstorm/tree/main/examples/customized_models/HGT>`_ that customizes the HGT DGL model implementation for user reference.
+.. note:: GraphStorm has a runnable `examples <https://github.com/awslabs/graphstorm/tree/main/examples/customized_models/HGT>`_ that customizes the HGT DGL model implementation for users' reference.

 Prerequisites
 ---------------
-Before following the GraphStorm's customized model APIs, please make sure your GNN models meet the below prerequisites.
+Before following the GraphStorm's customized model APIs, please make sure your GNN models meet the prerequisites.

 Use DGL to implement your GNN models .....................................
 The GraphStorm Framework relies on the `DGL library <https://www.dgl.ai/>`_ to implement and run GNN models.
 Particularly, the GraphStorm's scalability power depends on the DGL's distributed libraries.
 For this reason, your GNN models should be implemented with the DGL Library.
 You can learn how to do this via the DGL's `User Guide <https://docs.dgl.ai/guide/index.html>`_.
 In addition, there are many `GNN model examples <https://github.com/dmlc/dgl/tree/master/examples>`_ implemented by the DGL community.
 Please explore these materials to check if there is any model that may meet your requirements.

-Modify you GNN models for mini-batch training/inference ..........................................................
+Modify you GNN models to use mini-batch training/inference ..........................................................
 Many existing GNN models were implemented for running on popular academic graphs, which, compared to enterprise-level graphs, are relatively small and lack of node/edge features.
-Therefore, implementors use the full-graph training/inference mode, i.e., feed the entire graph along with its node/edge features in to GNN models in one epoch.
+Therefore, implementors use the full-graph training/inference mode, i.e., feed the entire graph along with its node/edge features into GNN models in one epoch.
 When deal with large graphs, this mode will fail due to either the limits of the GPUs' memory, or the slow speed if run on CPUs.

 In order to tackle large graphs, we can change GNN models to perform stochastic mini-batch training, where we do not have to fit the graphs and their features of all the nodes/edges into GPUs.
 You can learn how to modify GNN models into mini-batch training/inference mode via the `DGL User Guide Chapter 6 <https://docs.dgl.ai/en/1.0.x/guide/minibatch.html>`_.
 For examples of the different implementations between full-graph mode and mini-batch mode, please look for DGL model examples, in which mini-batch mode files normally have a file name ended with "_mb" string, like the `RGCN model <https://github.com/dmlc/dgl/blob/master/examples/pytorch/rgcn-hetero/entity_classify_mb.py>`_, or file names including "dist" string, like the `GraphSage distributed model <https://github.com/dmlc/dgl/blob/master/examples/pytorch/graphsage/dist/train_dist.py#L26>`_.